 Side effects of medications used to treat tinnitus may include:

-Also, cover your ears if you’re surrounded by loud music or construction noise and proper ear protection, such as earplugs, isn’t available.
+Cover your ears if you’re surrounded by loud music or construction noise and you don’t have proper ear protection (such as earplugs).

 In addition, avoid medications that may cause your tinnitus symptoms to recur.